By Karen A. Soukiasian

-Did you know the dog sleep position can influence how well your dog sleeps?
-And the dog sleep position also can give you insight into your dog’s personality.
+Did you know the dog sleep position your pup chooses can influence how well your dog sleeps?
+And that his dog sleep position also can give you insight into your dog’s personality.

 The average dog sleeps 12-13 hours per day.
-It may not seem that way, but puppies snooze even longer!
+It may not seem that way, but puppies snooze even more!

 Do dogs dream?

-Puppies spend a greater percentage of time in REM.
-During this stage, it is thought puppies process and merge what they are learning every day into behaviors they will follow.
+Puppies spend a greater percentage of time in REM and most experts think that during this stage, puppies process and merge what they are learning every day into the behaviors they will follow.

 Interestingly, smaller dogs tend to dream more than their larger cousins.

 It’s unclear whether dogs have nightmares, but given the fact many rescues and dogs that have suffered severe physical and emotional trauma shake in their sleep, a little assurance goes a long way.

-What dog sleep position means
+Poor rest dog sleep position